eh2k/squares-and-circles/README.md

 To calibrate the ADC `0V` reference, remove all patch cables from the module.
 Use the right encoder to adjust the offset (press the encoder for fast adjustment).
 Do it on all cv-inputs, select the channel with the left encoder.
 Press [right] to enter the `-2V` calibration.
 Now you need to connect the DAC outputs to the cv-inputs.
 The DAC output produces the reference voltage, that is calibrated on the input.
 Repeat the calibration procedure and step to the `+2V` calibration.

 ### I/O Test:

 <img align="right" src="doc/io_test.png" width=196px />

 * Test/Verify your TRIG or CV inputs.
 * The output voltage is set by the cv input voltage (DACx = ADCx).

 <br/>

 ## ⧉ Conclusions and the future

 The project started as a kind of personal research in embedded DSP that I did over half a year.
 At some point, it turned out by chance that the O_C was very well suited for this by only upgrading the Teensy.
 Apart from the small optional [mod](https://github.com/eh2k/squares-and-circles/wiki/Ornament%E2%80%90and%E2%80%90Crime#optional-dac-voltage-range-mod--5v5v-range) on the DAC voltage range, the current O_C hardware unfortunately has some unchangeable limitations for audio applications.
 As you know, the Teensy 4.0 doesn't have "high-end" ADCs and a limited amount of RAM.
 On the other hand, it is the the combination of limitations that make the project unique.

-Regarding the user interface and the concept of firmware, I am a bit torn.
+I have mixed feelings about the user interface and the firmware concept.
 On the one hand, the two buttons and the two encoders are sufficient and actually practical for a multifunction module, but on the other hand, something is missing.
 Additional buttons/encoders could definitely simplify the operation/interaction - let's see if this [puzzle](https://github.com/eh2k/squares-and-circles/wiki/Squares&Circles-D_SM-Prototype) can be solved.

 ## License

 The application code respectively the suite of machines/engines and the third-party source files are published under permissive software licenses.
 For the exact license and copyright holder - see the header of individual source code files or readme/license file in the sub folder.

 The firmware as a whole is for personal use only.
 If you are considering commercial distributing hardware with this firmware, please contact me (eh2k◯gmx.de).

 <!--